gbrlfaria/rune-breaker/README.md

 #### Further testing
 In a small test with 20 new screenshots, the model was able to solve all the runes.
 However, in another experiment using exclusively screenshots with lots of action, *especially ones with damage numbers flying around*, the model was able to solve 16 out of 20 runes (80% of the runes and 95% of the arrows).

 In reality, the performance of the model varies according to many factors, such as the player's class, the spawn location of the rune, and the monsters nearby.
-Nonetheless, the *overall* performance of the model is still very good for its purpose and should meet its goal without major issues.
-Moreover, we can apply the improvements discussed in [the bottleneck section](#the-bottleneck).
+Nonetheless, the *overall* performance is very good for the purposes of the model.
+Moreover, we can still apply the improvements discussed in [the bottleneck section](#the-bottleneck).

 ## Final Considerations
 With a moderate amount of work, we created a model capable of solving runes up to **99.15%** of the time.
 We have also seen some ways to improve this result even further.
 But what do these results tell us?